django-hijack/django-hijack/docs/customization.md

 ## Notification Layout

 There is no "one size fits all" solution, when it comes to the notification layout.
-Therefore, it is recommened to create your own template and adapt the notification to your site specific layout.
+Therefore, it is recommended to create your own template and adapt the notification to your site specific layout.

 Create a template called `hijack/notification.html` in your template folder.